spireglobal/maritime/SpireGraphQLAPI_PowerBI/README.md

 Conclusion:
 The SpireGraphQL_PowerBI Connector provides an easy way to connect to the Spire GraphQL API and retrieve AIS data from the Vessels 2.0 and Port Events API services.
 By following this step-by-step tutorial, you can install and use the SpireGraphQL_PowerBI Connector to access this valuable data and create insightful reports and dashboards in Power BI.

+NB: This connector is currently in Beta version and is not fully supported by Spire Maritime.